anindyasarkarIITH/PSRL_VAS/README.md

 ```shell
   python3 Prepare_data.py
 ```
+**DOTA**: You can find the instructions to download images [here](https://captain-whu.github.io/DOTA/index.html)

-The label files corresponds to each different settings we consider in this work can be downloaded from the following Google Drive folder link: https://drive.google.com/drive/folders/1ATpYBdnO7G3GcZb20CODZ0ReNRQlXh78?usp=share_link
+The label files corresponds to each different settings (including DOTA and xView) we consider in this work can be downloaded from the following Google Drive folder link: https://drive.google.com/drive/folders/1ATpYBdnO7G3GcZb20CODZ0ReNRQlXh78?usp=share_link

 ## Training
 **Train the MPS-VAS Policy Network**